Robert W. Fairlie

 University of California, Santa Cruz

-Robert Fairlie is Professor and Chair of Economics at the University of California, Santa Cruz.
-His research interests include entrepreneurship, education, information technology, inequality, labor economics, and immigration.
-He has published over 70 journal articles and book chapters, two academic books, and numerous government and foundation reports.
-His recent book on entrepreneurship, race and economic opportunity published with MIT Press won a Choice Outstanding Academic Title Award.
-He received his Ph.D. and M.A. from Northwestern University and B.A. with honors from Stanford University.
-He has held visiting positions at Yale University, UC Berkeley, Australian National University, and the Institute for the Study of Labor (IZA).
-He has received funding for his research from numerous government agencies and foundations, and has testified to the U.S. Senate, U.S. House of Representatives, U.S. Department of Treasury, and the California State Assembly regarding the findings from his research.
+I am a Professor of Economics at the University of California, Santa Cruz and a Research Associate in the NBER.
+My research interests include entrepreneurship, education, information technology, inequality, labor economics, and immigration.
+Publications from my research have appeared in journals such as the American Economic Review, Economic Journal, AEJ: Applied, AEJ: Policy, ReSTAT, JOLE, JAMA: Surgery, Management Science, JPAM and MIT Press (book).
+I received a Ph.D. and M.A. from Northwestern University and B.A. with honors from Stanford University.
+I have held visiting positions at Stanford University, Yale University, UC Berkeley, and Australian National University.
+I have received funding for my research from the National Science Foundation as well as numerous government agencies and foundations, and have testified to the U.S. Senate, U.S. House of Representatives, U.S. Department of Treasury, and the California State Assembly regarding the findings from my research.
+I am routinely interviewed by the media (e.g. NY Times, Wall Street Journal, Washington Post, NPR) to comment on economic and policy issues.

 I was recognized by the California State Congress with a joint resolution.